oemof/oemof-solph/doc/developing_oemof.rst

-Developer Notes
+Developing oemof
 ================

-Here we gather important notes for the developing of oemof and elements within the framework.
+Here you find important notes for developing oemof and elements within the framework.
 We highly encourage you to contribute to further development of oemof.
 If you want to collaborate see description below or contact us.

 Install the developer version
 -----------------------------